IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 compression described in Section 4.1.4 of {{!RFC1035}} MUST NOT be used.

 Padding:
-: Zero or more padding octets to the next 8 octets boundary.
+: Zero or more padding octets to the next 8 octets boundary (see Section 4.6 of
+{{!RFC4861}}).
 It MUST be set to zero by the sender, and ignored by the receiver.

 RA message header:
 : (16 octets) When the R-flag is